 Section 4.
 The Union shall hold harmless the Employer from any and all claims that may arise out of the Employer’s compliance with this Article.

 Section 5.
-The Employer shall deduct an amount in accordance with the Employer’s payroll system, from the gross wages or salary of each employee who voluntarily executes the political action committee (PAC) payroll deduction authorization form the contributions so authorized on that form, and remit those contributions to the Union at the same time that the Employer remits to the Union the Union dues that are separately voluntarily authorized by employees to be deducted from their gross wages or salaries and remitted to the Union pursuant to Article 7, Section 2 of this Agreement.
-The Employer may remit PAC contributions and Union dues to the Union by a single check, or by separate checks.
-With each PAC contribution remittance, the Employer shall provide the Union with a written itemization setting forth as to each contributing employee his or her name, Social Security number and total contribution amount.
+The Employer shall deduct an amount in accordance with the Employer’s payroll system, from the gross wages or salary of each employee who voluntarily executes the “PEOPLE” political action committee (PAC) payroll deduction authorization form the contributions so authorized on that form, and remit those contributions to the Union at the same time that the Employer remits to the Union the Union dues that are separately voluntarily authorized by employees to be deducted from their gross wages or salaries and remitted to the Union pursuant to Article 7, Section 2 of this Agreement.
+The Employer may remit “PEOPLE” PAC contributions and Union dues to the Union by a single check, or by separate checks.
+With each “PEOPLE” PAC contribution remittance, the Employer shall provide the Union with a written itemization setting forth as to each contributing employee his or her name, Social Security number and total contribution amount.
 The Employer's responsibility under this Section is limited solely to disbursing the funds to the Union as provided in this Section.
-The Union shall assume all responsibility for distribution of the PAC contribution remittance to the PAC's specified on the form.
+The Union shall assume all responsibility for distribution of the “PEOPLE” PAC contribution remittance to the PAC's specified on the form.

 ARTICLE 8 – BARGAINING UNIT WORK